Safeguarding

 We will also protect children from the risk of radicalisation, for example by using filters on the internet to make sure they can’t access extremist and terrorist material and by vetting visitors who come into school to work with pupils.

-The Government has defined extremism in the Prevent strategy as: “vocal or active opposition to fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs."
+The Government has defined extremism in the Prevent Duty strategy as: “vocal or active opposition to fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs."

 At our school, we have been promoting British Values since 2014 and will continue to do so, as part of our strategy in support of the Prevent strategy.
 Click the following link to read our British Values statement.